ossw/ossw.github.io/_instructions/04-create-an-extension.md

 You can check a source code of sample extension that is available on [github](https://github.com/ossw/ossw-android-sample-plugin)

 ##Extension definition
-One of the first decisions is to choose a package name for the extension (in the sample plugin it's com.althink.android.ossw.plugins.sample).
+One of the first decisions is to choose a package name for the extension, in the sample plugin it's:
+{% highlight text %}
+com.althink.android.ossw.plugins.sample
+{% endhighlight %}
 I will reference this name with %PACKAGE_NAME% placeholder.

 Every extension's AndroidManifest.xml should look like this:
 {% highlight xml linenos %}